VoarL/Love-PCB/README.md

 ## Introduction

-In this repository, you will find the gerber files to create your own PCB for Valentines day or a special gift for a special someone.
+In this repository, you will find the repo to create your own PCB for Valentines day or a special gift for a special someone.

 ## Features